Horyuji Temple near Nara, Japan

 But don’t fear, today I have the answer.

-In some ways, it’s in the middle of nowhere – the town around it is nothing to speak of, just an uninspiring mix of shops, homes and vending machines.
+In some ways, Horyuji Temple is in the middle of nowhere – the town around it is nothing to speak of, just an uninspiring mix of shops, homes and vending machines.

-But the jewel in this town is the temple complex which holds inside it some of Japan’s most important national treasures.
+But the jewel in this town is the temple complex which holds inside it some of Japan’s most important national treasures, including the oldest wooden building in the world.

 All of them together are undisputed as the oldest wooden buildings in the world – the pagoda, being the first built, would take out the title for the absolute oldest.